jinkycho/react-modern-calendar-date-picker/README.md

 # react-modern-calendar-date-picker
-This is a forked version of [react-modern-calendar-datepicker@3.1.6](https://www.npmjs.com/search?q=react-modern-calendar-date-picker) that makes the library compatible with react v17.
+Forked from @amir04lm26/react-modern-calendar-date-picker which is forked version of [react-modern-calendar-datepicker@3.1.6](https://www.npmjs.com/search?q=react-modern-calendar-date-picker) that makes the library compatible with react v17..

 ### npm page: